-If you have derived overseas income that has also been taxed in the overseas country, you may be entitled to a credit for the tax already paid.
+If you've received overseas income that's also been taxed in another country, you may be entitled to a credit for the tax already paid.
 The available credit is limited to the lesser of the tax:

 New Zealand's right to tax income as outlined above may change if a double tax agreement applies.
 A double tax agreement may remove New Zealand's right to tax a particular type of income.

 New Zealand has a temporary exemption that may apply to you if you became a New Zealand tax resident after 1 April 2006.

 If you're earning income in New Zealand you need to make sure you apply for an IRD number.

 If the only income you get is from a PAYE income payment (eg, salary or wages, cash allowances, cash bonuses) and it has had the correct amount of PAYE deducted, you'll have no further tax obligations in relation to that income.